 3. Invite Your Kids to Order.

-As parents, it can be exciting to pick out new foods for your kids to try—and it can be just as exciting for your kids to contribute to the process!
+As parents, it can be exciting to pick out new foods for your kids to try, and it can be just as exciting for your kids to contribute to the process!
 Make your child a part of your weekly meal ordering, and they’ll feel a sense of participation and engagement from the very beginning.
 They’ll also know exactly what’s on the table each week, which can help set expectations and avoid mealtime “curveballs” that often lead to food rejection.

 Extra Tip: As you and your kids explore our kids meal delivery menu, take the opportunity to talk about it.
 Discuss what you like about each meal and how healthy foods keep us strong and feeling good.
-The more you can talk about food as a family, the less resistant your kids may be towards new foods!
+The more you can talk about food as a family, the less resistant your kids may be toward new foods!

 4. Stay Firm but Positive.